14wual/me/README.md

+Do not try to install the repository with dpkg or using the .deb file.
+This is still under development and is in an unstable version

 # me

 Me is an application that allows you to perform certain basic tasks.
 Manage passwords, contacts, tasks, notes, search the web with a command, emulate python, among others!